htmlgen/htmlgen.github.io/README.md

 You may also consider adding these additional options manually...<br>

 `notranslate`: Do not offer translation of this page in search results<br>
 `unavailable_after`: [RFC-850 date/time] Do not show this page in search results after the specified date/time.
-The date/time must be specified in the RFC 850 format<br>
+The date/time must be specified in the RFC 850 format (example: 25-Aug-2007 15:00:00 EST)<br>

 <b>`<meta name="viewport" content="` ...  `">`</b><br>